Winning Mind Training exists to serve the courageous men and women of the law enforcement profession through our seminars, workshops and courses.

 Watch Brian Willis’ TEDx Naperville talk The Most Dangerous Weapon in Law Enforcement.

-Brian is the recipient of a Lifetime Achievement Award in recognition of his contribution and commitment to Officer Safety in Canada, a recipient of the Queen’s Diamond Jubilee Medal for his contribution to the law enforcement profession and in 2011 Brian was named as the Law Officer Trainer of the Year.
+Brian was a full time police officer for 25 years and has over 33 years of law enforcement training experience.
+He is the recipient of a Lifetime Achievement Award in recognition of his contribution and commitment to Officer Safety in Canada, the Queen’s Diamond Jubilee Medal in recognition of his contributions to the law enforcement profession and the Law Officer Trainer of the Year award.
+In addition to his work with law enforcement professionals Brian has served as a mental preparation coach for athletes from a variety of sports including two Olympic athletes.